This vacuum pump I have built for vacuum bagging of composites. I have used the idea HERE, but used another, more robust, air compressor.

 - Current consumption: 5A

-The achieved vacuum is around 0.9 bar, professional vacuum pumps realize 0.9 to 0.999 bar (gauge pressure, 1 bar means absolute vacuum).
+The achieved vacuum is around 0.1 bar, professional vacuum pumps realize 0.1 to 0.001 bar.

 Here are the pictures of the vacuum pump.
 The heat sink comes from an (old) computer and provides extra cooling when the pump is wrapped in a duvet for noise reduction.
 This will prevent neighbors quarrel.
 To avoid loss of vacuum caused by small leaks, the pump can operate intermittent, with an optional timer.